Consensys/doc.goquorum/docs/tutorials/quorum-dev-quickstart/getting-started.md

 Quorum Dev Quickstart is open source, and we invite you to contribute enhancements.
 You will be required to complete a Contributor License Agreement (CLA) before we are able to merge.
-If you have any questions about the contribution process, you can get them answered on the [GoQuorum Discord](https://discord.gg/5U9Jwp7).
+If you have any questions about the contribution process, you can get them answered on the [GoQuorum community support](../../support.md).

 ## Getting help

 Stuck on a step?
-Please join the [GoQuorum Discord](https://discord.gg/5U9Jwp7) for support.
+Please join the [GoQuorum community support](../../support.md).